wurmlab/genomicscourse/2016-BIO721P/practicals/reference_genome/assembly.md

 ### Offline exercise

-Find (or make) four friends; find a table.
+Find (or make) some friends; find a table.
 In groups of 4 or 5, ask an assistant for an assembly task.

 ### Brief assembly example / concepts